 Applicants must hold the Wine and Spirit Education Trust Diploma, or another wine qualification of at least the same level – for example, a bachelor or master’s degree in oenology.
 Applicants are also required to have at least three years of professional experience within the wine industry, at the time of application.

 Do you need to know the English language to apply?

 The study programme is conducted in English.
 The IMW will try to provide candidates with a mentor who reads their language, although this may not always be possible.
 Candidates must write the practical exam in English and the research paper must be submitted in English, but candidates may arrange for translation from their native language prior to submission.
 The theory exams may be written in any language.
 The IMW will arrange for translation and will subsidise the cost.

 Where can you study to become an MW and how many classes do you need to attend each year?

 The MW programme is a self-study course and can be studied from anywhere in the world, but you need to be linked to a study centre.
-There are residential seminars in Adelaide, Australia; Napa and Woodinville, USA; Bordeaux, France; Deidesheim, Germany; Rust, Austria; and Berkshire, UK.
+There are residential seminars in Adelaide, Australia; Napa and Woodinville, US; Bordeaux, France; Deidesheim, Germany; Rust, Austria; and Berkshire, UK.
 These seminars normally last one week and attendance is compulsory to be eligible to sit the exam.
 There are also centrally marked assignments and optional course days.
-The exam is held over four days, usually in June, in three locations: London, UK; Napa, USA; and Adelaide, Australia.
+The exam is held over four days, usually in June, in three locations: London, UK; Napa, US; and Adelaide, Australia.

 Is the IMW study programme full time?